recursion/TaskBunny/README.md

 When running the server in production make sure to set NODE_ENV environment variable to 'production'.

 Your deployment script should run `grunt build` task.
 For Azure deployments this is handled by `deploy.sh` included in the project.

+For heroku this is handled by the postinstall and start scripts.

 In production set the values of the following environment variables accordingly